vesta-webtrees-2-custom-modules/vesta_extended_relationships/README.md

 * In the extended 'Facts and Events' tab, relationships to associated individuals are calculated similarly (relative to the date of the event).
 * Most features are configurable via module administration.
-* The extended 'Facts and Events' tab, even when used standalone (without this module), fixes [Webtrees issue #1192](https://github.com/fisharebest/webtrees/issues/1192).
-When 'Events of close relatives' are activated, the inverse associations and relationships are also displayed:
+* When 'Events of close relatives' is activated on the extended 'Facts and Events' tab, the inverse associations and relationships are also displayed:

 ![Screenshot](inverse.png)